MikeyJ-Eng/eleventy-base-blog/content/about/index.md

   – National DongHwa University<br/>
 • Bachelor’s Degree (BSc) in Computing & Information Systems<br/>
   – University of Portsmouth<br/>
-• Full-stack Web Design and Development Bootcamp, using HTML, CSS, and Javascript<br/>
+• Web Design and Development Bootcamp, using HTML, CSS, and Javascript<br/>
   - The Coder’s Guild<br/>
 • JavaScript DOM from scratch to pro<br/>
   - Udemy<br/>